Multichannel group sparsity methods for compressive channel estimation in doubly selective multicarrier MIMO systems (extended version): Simulation Results

-Finally, we study the performance of the proposed MGCS channel estimator that fully leverages the available structure, i.e., the joint group sparsity of the expansion coefficients $\Fmith$ or $\GGmith$.
-Figure \ref{fig:jg-sparsity} shows the energy of the 2D DFT coefficients $\Fmith$ accumulated within blocks $\Block_\gridx$ of size $\Delta m' \!\times\rmv \Delta i' = 1 \!\times\rmv 4$ for the nine component channels $\theta=(1,1),(1,2),\ldots,(3,3)$ of a $3 \!\times\!
+Next, we consider the case where the proposed channel estimator fully exploits the available structure, i.e., the joint group sparsity of the $\Fmith$ or $\GGmith$.
+Fig.\ \ref{fig:jg-sparsity} shows the energy of the 2D DFT coefficients $\Fmith$ accumulated in blocks $\Block_\gridx$ of size $\Delta m' \!\times\rmv \Delta i' = 1 \!\times\rmv 4$ for the nine component channels $\theta=$ $(1,1),(1,2),\ldots,(3,3)$ of a $3 \!\times\!
 3$ MIMO system.
-It is seen that the $\Fmith$ are effectively supported on the same blocks for all component channels $\theta$.
-This demonstrates the strong available joint group sparsity, and suggests that exploiting this structure through MGCS channel estimation can yield significant performance gains relative to conventional compressive channel estimation.
+It is seen that the $\Fmith$ are effectively supported on the same blocks for all $\theta$.
+This demonstrates the strong available joint group sparsity, and thus suggests that significant performance gains can be obtained by using MGCS channel estimation.

-To assess the actual performance gains, we simulated the MGCS estimator, the GCS estimator (leveraging only group sparsity), the MCS estimator (leveraging only joint sparsity), and the conventional compressive estimator for a $2 \!\times\!
+To assess the actual gains, we simulated MGCS estimators, GCS estimators (exploiting only group sparsity), MCS estimators (exploiting only joint sparsity), and conventional compressive estimators for a $2 \!\times\!
 2$ MIMO system.
-We used the 2D DFT basis for all estimators and additionally an optimized basis for the MGCS estimator.
-Figure \ref{fig:MIMO_MGCS} depicts the channel estimation MSE versus the SNR.
-Both parts (a) and (b) show identical MSE curves for the same versions of the MGCS estimator (using MG-BPDN or G-DCS-SOMP) and of the conventional compressive estimator (using BPDN or OMP); however, part (a) compares these curves with those obtained for the GCS estimator (using G-BPDN or G-OMP) whereas part (b) compares them with those obtained for the MCS estimator (using MG-BPDN-$1\!\times\!1$ or DCS-SOMP).
-For the MGCS and GCS estimators, the blocks $\Block_\gridx$ were of size $\Delta m' \!\times\rmv \Delta i' = 1 \!\times\rmv 4$.
-It can be seen that exploiting group sparsity or joint sparsity separately already outperforms conventional compressive channel estimation.
-Moreover, substantial additional performance gains are obtained by exploiting the joint group sparsity structure through the proposed MGCS estimator, and even larger gains are achieved when the MGCS estimator is used with an optimized basis.
+We used the 2D DFT basis and, for the MGCS estimator, additionally an optimized basis.
+Fig.\ \ref{fig:MIMO_MGCS} shows the MSE versus the SNR.
+Both parts (a) and (b) show identical MSE curves for the MGCS estimators (using MG-BPDN or G-DCS-SOMP) and the conventional compressive estimators (using BPDN or OMP); however, part (a) compares these curves with the GCS estimators (using G-BPDN or G-OMP) and part (b) with the MCS estimators (using MG-BPDN-$1\!\times\!1$ or DCS-SOMP).
+For the MGCS and GCS estimators, the blocks $\Block_\gridx$ were of size $\Delta m' \!\times\rmv \Delta i' \!=\rmv 1 \!\times\rmv 4$.
+It can be seen that exploiting group or joint sparsity separately already outperforms conventional compressive channel estimation.
+Moreover, substantial additional gains are obtained by exploiting the joint group sparsity structure through the proposed MGCS estimator, and even larger gains are achieved when the MGCS estimator is used with an optimized basis.